 - (a) "Semester credit hour" (SCH) means the conventional college semester credit hour.
 "Quarter credit hours" may be converted to semester credit hours by multiplying them by two-thirds; i.e., one quarter credit hour equals two-thirds of a semester credit hour. - (b) "College(s) or university(s)" means board-recognized institution(s) of higher education accredited by generally recognized accrediting organizations. - (c) "Accreditation" reflects the quality control of the education process provided by generally recognized regional and/or national accreditation organizations.
 These Rules refer to three levels of accreditation.
 Level 1 represents the most comprehensive review at the accounting program level and Level 3 is the least comprehensive review at the college or university level.
 Colleges or universities without accreditation, as defined below, would generally lack any level of accreditation including the college or university, the business school or program ("business school"), and/or the accounting department or program ("accounting program"). - (1) Level 1 accreditation the accounting program.
 In a Level 1 accreditation, the college or university, business school, and the accounting program are separately accredited.
 This level applies to an accounting program that is accredited by an organization recognized by the Council for Higher Education Accreditation (CHEA) as a specialized or professional accrediting organization, such as the Association to Advance Collegiate Schools of Business-International (AACSB).
 Accredited accounting programs have met standards substantially higher and much more specific than those required for Level 2 or Level 3 accreditation. - (2) Level 2 accreditation the business school.
 In a Level 2 accreditation, the college or university and the business school are accredited, but the accounting program is not separately accredited.
 This level applies to a business school that is accredited by an organization recognized by the Council for Higher Education Accreditation (CHEA) as a specialized or professional accrediting organization, such as the AACSB or the Association of Collegiate Business Schools and Programs (ACBSP). - (3) Level 3 accreditation the college or university.
 In a Level 3 accreditation, the college or university is accredited, but neither the business school nor the accounting program meet Level 1 or Level 2 accreditation requirements.
-This level applies to a degree-granting college or university that is not accredited at Level 1 or Level 2, but is accredited by an organization currently recognized by the Council for Higher Education Accreditation as a regional accrediting organization, such as Middle States Association of Colleges and Schools, New England Association of Schools and Colleges Commission on Colleges or Universities of Higher Education, North Central Association of Colleges and Schools-The Higher Learning Commission, Northwest Commission on Colleges and Universities, Southern Association of Colleges and Schools Commission on Colleges, and Western Association of Schools and Colleges Accrediting Commission for Senior Colleges and Universities.
+This level applies to a degree-granting college or university that is not accredited at Level 1 or Level 2, but is accredited by an organization currently recognized by the Council for Higher Education

+Accreditation as a regional accrediting organization, such as Middle States Commission on Higher Education, New England Association of Schools and Colleges Commission on Colleges or Universities of Higher Education, North Central Association of Colleges and Schools-The Higher Learning Commission, Southern Association of Colleges and Schools Commission on Colleges, and WASC Senior College and University Commission.